Operator NotesPersonal Ai AgentAi Operating System

 - What fields identify a duplicate?

-- What decisions should be preserved: rejected, watch, prepare packet, approved, acted, closed?
+- What decisions are preserved: rejected, watch, packet, approved, acted, closed?

 - What may the agent do without asking?